Posted on February 1, 2016 by CEB

 Filed under: Employment Law, New Legal Developments | Tagged: employers, trade secrets, unfair competition | Leave a comment »

-Posted on January 16, 2015 by Julie Brook, Esq.
+Posted on December 16, 2015 by Julie Brook, Esq.

-Filed under: Employment Law, Legal Topics | Tagged: Americans with Disabilities Act, disability discrimination, employers, employment application, employment discrimination, Equal Employment Opportunity Commission, Fair Employment and Housing Act, HR, human resources, job applicant, job interview | Leave a comment »
+Filed under: Employment Law, Legal Topics | Tagged: employee handbook, employers, employment policies, HR, start-up | Leave a comment »

 Posted on July 13, 2015 by CEB

 The following is a guest blog post by Tyler M. Paetkau, a partner with Hartnett, Smith & Paetkau in Redwood City.
 Tyler represents employers in all aspects of labor and employment law.
 He’s a frequent author and speaker on labor and employment law issues, and the former Chair of the Executive Committee of the Labor and Employment Law Section of the State Bar of California.

 Filed under: Employment Law, Legal Topics | Tagged: employees, employers, new laws, new legislation, sick leave law | 1 Comment »

-Posted on April 9, 2014 by Julie Brook, Esq.
+Posted on February 9, 2015 by Julie Brook, Esq.